mitdbg/datascienceclass/lab_6/README.md

 t2 - t1: 1.0001
 [1, 2, 3, 4, 5, 6, 7, 8, 9, 10]
 ```
+Notice that the time it takes to invoke `sleep_one_second.remote(idx)` 10 times is diminutively small, and the time it takes to collect the results of the computation with `ray.get(refs)` is ~1 second.
+The latter outcome results from parallelizing 10 operations taking 1 second each across 10 CPUs.
+(If we had run 11 operations instead of 10, this would have taken 2 seconds by the pigeonhole principle).
+The more surprising outcome (if you have never seen an asynchronous program before) is that the invocation of `sleep_one_second.remote(idx)` takes almost no time at all.

-The key takeaway is that the calls to `sleep_one_second.remote(idx)` do not actually execute the function `sleep_one_second` and sleep.
-Instead, these remote function calls effectively dispatch `sleep_one_second` to be executed somewhere on the Ray cluster, and they immediately return a future which is a variable that will be filled with the result of that computation once it is actually finished.
-For this reason, futures are sometimes called "references" as they can be passed around programs with the understanding that they refer to the eventual result of some computation.
+This happens because the calls to `sleep_one_second.remote(idx)` do not actually execute the function `sleep_one_second` and sleep.
+Instead, these *remote* function calls effectively dispatch `sleep_one_second` to be executed somewhere on the Ray cluster, and they immediately return a future which is a variable that will be filled with the result of that computation once it is actually finished.
+For this reason, futures are sometimes called "references", and they can be passed around programs with the understanding that they refer to the eventual result of some computation.

-In Ray, when you are actually ready to get the result of your computation, you can use `ray.get(some_ref)` on any reference to get the computation result. ***As a result, `ray.get(some_ref)` is a "blocking" function -- i.e. your program will not proceed past that line of code until the result for the reference is computed and returned.***
+In Ray, when you are ready to get the result of your computation, you can use `ray.get(some_ref)` on any reference (or list of references) to get the computation result. ***As a result, `ray.get(some_ref)` is a "blocking" function -- i.e. your program will not proceed past that line of code until the result for the reference is computed and returned.***

 This means you need to be intentional about where you use `ray.get()`.
 For example, a slightly modified version of the code above would have 10x worse performance:
 ```python